-The term Polymorphism gets derived from the Greek word where poly + morphos where poly means many and morphos means forms.
+The term Polymorphism is derived from the Greek word poly + morphos, where poly means many and morphos means forms.
+This tutorial describes Polymorphism in C++.

 - compile time and